coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 In the root of the gem's repository we have some general configuration and documentation files.
 The first is a basic `.gitignore`.
 Notably I ignore the lockfiles for Berkshelf and Bundler, [because reusable cookbooks are libraries](http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).
+Everything under `test/docker/` is ignored for safely, but this does mean the two keys in there that should be under Git have to be added with `git add -f`.
+This helps make sure I don't accidentally commit the unencrypted private key.

 ```
 Berksfile.lock